-Firefighters in Greece struggle to control blazes in country’s northeast and near Athens
+Firefighters in Greece struggle to control wildfires, including the EU’s largest blaze on record

-ATHENS, Greece (AP) — Firefighters struggled Thursday against strong winds and hot, dry conditions to tame multiple wildfires that for days have burned forests and homes in northeastern Greece and on the fringes of the country’s capital.
+ATHENS, Greece (AP) — Firefighters struggled Thursday against strong winds and hot, dry conditions to tame multiple wildfires ravaging Greece, including one in the country’s northeast that officials say is the largest recorded in the European Union.

 The wildfires have left 20 people dead over the last week.
 Eighteen of those, including two boys aged between 10 and 15, are believed to be migrants who crossed the nearby border with Turkey.
-Their bodies were found by firefighters near a shack in a burnt forest area in northeastern Greece.

-Sixty firefighters have been injured battling the flames, fire department spokesman Ioannis Artopios said Thursday.
+Their bodies were found by firefighters near a shack in a burnt forest area near Alexandroupolis in northeastern Greece.
+Sixty firefighters have been injured, fire department spokesman Ioannis Artopios said.

+The wildfire in the Alexandroupolis region, burning for a sixth day, combined with smaller fires to create a massive blaze that consumed homes and vast tracts of forest and triggered multiple evacuations of villages and of the city’s hospital.

+With more than 730 square kilometers (282 square miles) burned, the Alexandroupolis blaze was the EU’s largest on record, European Commissioner for Crisis Management Janez Lenarcic said on X, the social media platform formerly known as Twitter.

+“We must continue strengthening national & collective prevention and preparedness efforts in view of more brutal fire seasons,” he tweeted.

-Elsewhere in Europe, fires on Tenerife in Spain’s Canary Islands, northwestern Turkey near the border with Greece, Portugal and Italy were being brought under control, officials said.
+Elsewhere in Europe, fires in Spain’s Canary Islands, northwestern Turkey, Portugal and Italy were being brought under control, officials said.

+Firefighters in Greece were battling dozens of other fires, including a major blaze on the outskirts of Athens that scorched homes and encroached on one the last green areas near the Greek capital, the national park on Mount Parnitha.
+Another in central Greece was burning for a fourth day.

+Greece suffers destructive wildfires every summer.
+The deadliest killed 104 people in 2018 in a seaside resort near Athens that residents had not been warned to evacuate.
+Authorities have since erred on the side of caution, issuing swift mass evacuation orders whenever inhabited areas are under threat.

 Greece’s Climate Crisis and Civil Protection Minister Vassilis Kikilias said arson was to blame for some of the blazes near Athens.